Citywide Council on English Language Learners (CCELL)

-- Two (2) individuals appointed by the Public Advocate who have experience and/or knowledge in the education of English language learners; and
+--2 are appointed by the Public Advocate and must be individuals with extensive experience and knowledge in the education of English language learners; and

 When is eligibility determined?

-Eligibility is determined as of the date that the parent submits an application to run for a position on the CCELL.
+Eligibility is determined as of the date an application to run for a seat on the CCELL is submitted.